Day 2 - Arriving at Le Puy en Velay France

 more.

-watch a nightly light show that is running from mid-May to the end of
+watch a nightly light show that was running from mid-May to the end of

 September this year.
 Coloured lights were projected onto the face of